The divorce rate due to Coronavirus is going up. The saying goes, “absence makes the heart grow stronger.”

 This article has received a lot of attention in the last few weeks.
-If you are a journalist and are working on a story, feel free to reach out to our CEO on Linkedin.
+If you are a journalist and are working on a story, feel free to reach out to us.

 Staff no longer want to take the bus or the subway to work twice a day as they feel it’s too dangerous.
 My law firm is lucky in that we were already set up as a remote-based law firm prior to the Coronavirus outbreak.
 Also, we work with our clients over email, the phone, and video conferencing.
 All of our client’s files are based in the cloud.
 We rarely meet our clients unless getting ready for family law court.

 We have had some potential clients want to bring applications to get their kids and run off back to their home country.
-They wanted sole custody and they wanted to get out of Ontario before “things got bad.”
+They wanted sole custody and they wanted to get out of Canada before “things got bad.”
 The courts are currently full of these applications.
-Divorce lawyer Shahnaz Jamal posted
+Divorce lawyer Shahnaz Jamal posted:

 “Just had a successful win in court!!!
 We successfully opposed an application to prevent my client from taking the Children to California for spring break!!
 The opposing party was concerned about COVID19.”